Crispy Brussels Sprouts with Fish Sauce VinaigretteJump to Recipe

 The recipe is from my very weathered copy of Genius Recipes, a Food52 cookbook, which basically compiles the best of the best from their website and a bunch of other sources.
 I think you could probably find most of these recipes if you dug around the Internet or through various cookbooks, but it’s nice to have them all compiled together.

 This Brussels Sprouts recipe, from David Chang of Momofuku fame is about as sexy as Brussels sprouts can get.

-Crispy Brussels Sprouts prep
+- The Genius Crispy Brussels Sprouts Recipe

-I used to spend the time to chop off all the little stems on Brussels sprouts but if you try to get the smaller ones, this step is pretty stupid.
+I used to spend the time chopping off all the little stems on Brussels sprouts but if you try to get the smaller ones, this step is pretty stupid.
 Just slice them in half and leave the stem.
 It’s no problem to eat it and it keeps all the leaves together.